gravitational/teleport/examples/chart/teleport/README.md

 See the comments in the default `values.yaml` and also the [Teleport documentation](https://gravitational.com/teleport/docs/) for more options.

+See the [High Availability](./HIGHAVAILABILITY.md)(HA) instructions for configuring a HA deployment with this helm chart.

 ## Prerequisites

 - Kubernetes 1.10+